 - An ad allows you to maintain top position even when competitors are bidding on your brand.

-- Running brand ads allow you to dominate the search engine results page (SERP).
-This is particularly true on mobile.
+- Running brand ads allows you to dominate the search engine results page (SERP).
+(This is particularly true on mobile).

 If mobile users have been the poor cousins of your digital strategy then it's time to shake things up.

-As of 2019, 80% of people use their mobile devices to search the internet.
-Responsive websites are a nobrainer and most businesses have got that covered.
+Mobile searches account for more than half of web traffic worldwide in 2021.
+Responsive websites are a no-brainer and most businesses have got that covered.
 Now, marketers need to give mobile the attention and respect it deserves.

 Email Marketing for Mobile